-The good The bad You get your new PIN in the post and think there's no way you can remember it.
-Your friend gets a new PIN in the post and thinks there's no way they'll remember it.
+The good The bad You get your new card in the post and think there's no way you can remember it.
 You pop to your nearest cash machine and change it to one you know you'll remember.
 You make sure it's not your date of birth, anniversary or one you've used before.
+Your friend gets a new card in the post and thinks there's no way they'll remember their PIN.
 They write it down and stick it to the back of their card.
 It falls off in a shop and they lose it.
 They tell you instead so you can remind them.